HOW TO FIND YOUR UNIQUE WRITING STYLE

 But if you’re anything like me, you’d rather it not take years to discover your mojo!
 Am I right?

 I’m not trying to waste a bunch of time and resources blogging in a voice that is anything less than distinctly my own!

 Don’t waste your precious moments being someone you’re not or someone you think others want you to be.
 It’s like trying to slice bread with an ax!
 It might, sorta work a little, but not really at all!

 An ax was created to cut down a tree and you were created with a message to share.

-Shelley Jefsen is a lover of Jesus, wife, homeschooling mother of 4, and author of 5 Steps to Raising A Well-Behaved Child Ebook as well as the Raise Good Kids 28 Day Parenting Devotional.
-She is the CEO and Founder of A Family Meeting Blog.
+Shelley Jefsen is a lover of Jesus, wife, homeschooling mother of 4, and author of 5 Steps to Raising A Well-Behaved Child E-book as well as the Raise Good Kids 28 Day Parenting Devotional.
+She is the CEO and Founder of Mama Duck.
 Her passion is providing moms with good parenting for raising great kids, so they can feel confident in their efforts to build a strong family dynamic!
 Shelley and her family can typically be found outside working on their mini-farm, with a hodge-podge of farm animals and happily playing in the dirt of the Tennessee foot-hills.